 PD-1 blocking antibodies

 Nivolumab — Nivolumab is an IgG4 monoclonal antagonist antibody to PD-1 that is US Food and Drug Administration (FDA)-approved for the treatment of patients with advanced squamous NSCLC and non-squamous cell NSCLC who experience progression of disease on or after standard platinum-based chemotherapy (regardless of tumor PD-L1 protein expression).
-(See "Overview of the treatment of advanced non-small cell lung cancer", section on 'Subsequent treatment' and "Advanced non-small cell lung cancer: Subsequent systemic therapies for previously treated patients".)
+(See "Overview of the treatment of advanced non-small cell lung cancer", section on 'Subsequent treatment' and "Advanced non-small cell lung cancer: Subsequent systemic therapy for previously treated patients".)

 Although studies below describe results of nivolumab used at a 3 mg/kg intravenous dose, the FDA-approved dosage regimen is 240 mg intravenously every two weeks, which is similar to the 3 mg/kg intravenous dose (less than 6 percent difference), based on population pharmacokinetics analyses and dose/exposure-response analyses .